 Resources for parents, carers and teachers to help support children that are bereaved.

 Advice and guidance on how to support bereaved children during COVID-19.

 Time4Me is a free, interactive workbook to be used with bereaved children and an adult. lt is designed to facilitate conversations around the death of a significant person in the child's life.
-The workbook is non-religious in its presentation, however, the space exists for children to explore or reflect their own conceptualisation of faith within their family context if it is relevant to their understanding.

 Child Bereavement UK

 Support and information for parents, carers, and people that work with children and young people.

 Coronavirus: Helping children to process loss

 Separation anxiety: How lockdown has affected bereaved children and young people